 TL;DR

 If you are getting knee pain when walking, it could be due to muscular imbalances.
 It is important for your knee health to stretch what is tight and strengthen what is weak to help prevent muscle imbalance.
+Exercises for knee pain when walking can enhance movement, reduce discomfort, and plays a crucial role in ensuring knee health.
+A comprehensive knee pain management strategy involves both exercises for mobility and strength.
 Give these exercises a try and get rid of your knee pain!